LEND Psychology Internship - Internship Tracks

 AUTISM SPECTRUM DISORDER TRACK (Matchcode 152513)

 This track emphasizes training in care for individuals with, or suspected of having, Autism Spectrum Disorder (ASD).
-The intern completing this track completes one major rotation over the entire year, which emphasizes evidence-based interdisciplinary diagnostic evaluation (including differential diagnosis).
+The intern completing this track completes a one day per week major rotation over the entire year, which emphasizes evidence-based interdisciplinary diagnostic evaluation (including differential diagnosis).
 While the focus is on youth referred for a question of ASD, the intern's experiences ensure proficiency in differential diagnosis, effective team-based care, and intervention that translate across special health care conditions.
 Minor rotations will afford opportunities for more diverse clinical training.

 As part of the Autism Program, five age-grouped diagnostic clinics serve children one year of age through adult suspected of having Autism Spectrum Disorder (ASD) or related conditions.
 Interdisciplinary evaluations include psychology, developmental pediatrics and/or psychiatry, occupational therapy, audiology and speech and language pathology.
 The primary focus of evaluation is the differential diagnosis of ASD and co-morbid conditions within the context of family-friendly treatment planning.
 Trainees learn autism-specific (e.g., Autism Diagnostic Observation Schedule), developmental (e.g., Mullen Scales of Early Learning), intellectual and nonverbal assessment tools, as well as rating scales to assess adaptive skills, mood/anxiety, executive functioning, etc.

 NEUROPSYCHOLOGICAL ASSESSMENT TRACK (Matchcode 152514)